pantheon-systems/documentation/source/content/mysql-access.md

 ---
 title: Accessing MySQL Databases
-description: Configure and Troubleshoot Your Pantheon Website's MySQL Database Connections
+description: Configure and troubleshoot your Pantheon website's MySQL database connections.
 categories: [develop]
 tags: [database, local, ssh]
-reviewed: "2021-07-16"
+reviewed: "2022-03-23"
 ---

 Pantheon provides direct access for your MySQL databases, both for debugging and for importing large databases.
 Each site environment (Dev, Test and Live) has a separate database, so credentials for one cannot be used on another.
 The credentials are automatically included in your site configuration.